29

 sudo apt upgrade -s

-5) you can install packets one by one (instead of sudo apt-get upgrade, which updates everything at the same time):
+5) You can install packages one at a time (instead of sudo apt-get upgrade, which updates everything at once):

 sudo apt-get install --only-upgrade python3-update-manager